Commonly Confused Snakes in Central Florida

 Although these snakes are often mistaken for one another, it should be noted that Eastern indigo snakes are very rarely seen as they are classified as a Threatened species.
 Eastern racers on the other hand are one of the most commonly encountered black snakes.

-Fun fact: Eastern indigo snakes will eat other snakes, even venomous ones!
+Fun fact: Eastern indigo snakes will eat other snakes and most importantly, they will eat venomous species!
 They are North America’s largest native snake, growing up to eight feet long!

 For More Information:

 For more information on snake identification, please visit the University of Florida’s Florida Museum’s Division of Herpetology webpage.

 To learn about other “Commonly Confused Wildlife” in Central Florida, see out other blog post:

 If you enjoyed this series and would like to read more about commonly confused plants and animals in Florida, you can find more here:

 This blog post was written by Natural Resources Extension Program Intern, Ms. Paxton Evans, under the supervision of Natural Resources and Conservation Extension Agents, Mrs. Shannon Carnevale and Mrs. Lara Milligan.